Here For Our Business Members

 We are currently in the process of emailing members who may be seeking PPP forgiveness.
 Your Next Steps and Resource email will be sent soon, so please keep an eye on your inbox.
 We are sending out the information in phases so we may best assist each and every individual request with our full attention.
 To prepare for your next steps, and to make this process run as efficiently and quickly as possible, please refer to this checklist.

 Please note, PPP loan forgiveness is not automatic.
 If you plan to seek forgiveness, you will need to submit an application along with supporting documentation.
-You can find both available applications as well as the instructions here.
-We recommend reading all instructions in full to determine the best option for you; however, most of our members should be able to use the shorter form, SBA Form 3508EZ.
+You can find the available applications as well as the instructions here.
+We recommend reading all instructions in full to determine the best option for you; however, most of our members should be able to use the shorter form, SBA Form 3508S.
 If you require specific guidance completing the application, we encourage you to contact your accountant or seek assistance from SCORE, NH Small Business Development Center, or the Center for Women & Enterprise.
 Contact information for these organizations can be found on the NH SBA website: https://www.sba.gov/offices/district/nh/concord.

 PPP loan forgiveness is also not guaranteed.
 Once the SBA remits your forgiveness amount to us or informs us your loan is ineligible for forgiveness, you will need to start making payments on any unforgiven portion.
 While Service Credit Union is proud to help facilitate SBA’s Paycheck Protection Program, it is your responsibility to provide a completed application that certifies eligible use of proceeds, along with all required supporting documentation.
 Please use the checklist to ensure you are prepared and ready to apply for forgiveness.